Our Model: MURB

 To fix the crisis, we need one MURB in every community.

-Above all, The Cribwolf Foundation MURB housing model is designed to be easily replicable in a wide range of community sizes and locations, to quickly reduce and ultimately eliminate the waiting list as soon as possible.
+Above all, The Cribwolf Foundation MURB housing model is designed to be easily replicable in a wide range of community sizes and locations, to quickly reduce and ultimately eliminate the supportive housing waiting lists for all three populations as soon as possible.